picmac/treazrisland/README.md

 | ScreenScraper | `SCREENSCRAPER_*` | Store plaintext credentials in a secret manager.
 Use `npm run screenscraper:encrypt` (in `backend/`) to produce the encrypted developer ID/password and commit only the encrypted values. |
 | Observability | `LOG_LEVEL`, `METRICS_ENABLED`, `METRICS_TOKEN` | Enable metrics and set a token when scraping `/metrics` from Prometheus. |

 Backend configuration is validated on boot by [`backend/src/config/env.ts`](./backend/src/config/env.ts).
 The process exits with a detailed error message if any required key is missing or malformed.
+Both the Fastify backend and Next.js frontend automatically load the repository-level `.env`, so you only maintain a single file during development.

 ## Local development workflow